Adaptive Online Mirror Descent for Tchebycheff Scalarization in Multi-Objective Learning: Preliminaries

 \textbf{Online learning} refers to scenarios where data arrives in a stream rather than as a fixed dataset~\citep{zinkevich03}.
-The defining characteristic is that the current solution may no longer be optimal after new data is presented.
-This process can be modeled as a game between a player and an adversary: in each round $t \in \{ 1, \ldots, T\}$, the player outputs a solution $\x^{(t)} \in \mathcal{X}$ based on past data and the adversary responds with a function $\ell^{(t)}: \mathcal{X} \rightarrow \R$ that imposes a loss $\ell^{(t)}(\x^{(t)})$.
-The goal is to minimize the regret:

-Online algorithms can also be applied to batch learning scenarios, with an \emph{online-to-batch conversion} that calculates a deterministic solution from iterates $\{\x^{(t)}\}$ and transforms a regret guarantee on (\ref{eq:5}) into a convergence rate guarantee.
-The classic conversion is uniform averaging, i.e., $\bar{\x} = \frac{1}{T}\sum_{t=1}^T \x^{(t)}$, which assures a diminishing convergence rate w.r.t. $T$ given a sublinear regret bound~\citep{cesa04}.
+The defining characteristic is that the current optimal solution may no longer be optimal after new data is presented.
+This process can be modeled as a game between a player and an adversary: in each round $t \in \{ 1, \ldots, T\}$, the player outputs a solution $\x^{(t)} \in \mathcal{X}$ based on past data and the adversary responds with a function $\ell^{(t)}: \mathcal{X} \mapsto \R$ that incurs a loss $\ell^{(t)}(\x^{(t)})$.
+The goal of the player is to minimize the regret w.r.t. the best solution in hindsight: $\operatorname{Regret}(T) = \sum_{t=1}^T\ell^{(t)}(\x^{(t)}) - \underset{\x \in \mathcal{X}}{\min}\ \sum_{t=1}^T\ell^{(t)}(\x)$.
+Online algorithms can also be applied to offline/batch learning scenarios with an \emph{online-to-batch conversion} that calculates a deterministic solution from iterates $\{\x^{(t)}\}_{t=1}^T$, which conforms to a convergence guarantee transformed from the regret guarantee.
+The classic conversion is \emph{uniform averaging}: $\bar{\x} = \frac{1}{T}\sum_{t=1}^T \x^{(t)}$, which ensures a diminishing optimization error w.r.t. $T$ given a sublinear regret bound~\citep{cesa04}.

-\textbf{Online mirror descent} is a fundamental online learning algorithm~\citep{nemirovskij83,hazan16}.
-The general update rule is:
+\textbf{Online mirror descent} is a fundamental online learning algorithm, commonly favored for its generalizable regret guarantees on decision sets with constrained geometries, as well as practically stable update trajectories~\citep{nemirovskij83,hazan16}.
+Its general update rule is:

 where $\langle \cdot, \cdot \rangle$ denotes the inner product, $\eta$ is the step size, and $B_{\psi}$ is the Bregman divergence induced by a convex function $\psi: \mathcal{X} \rightarrow \R$.
-With different choices of $\psi$, (\ref{eq:6}) can be instantiated into different forms.
-Induced by the $l$-2 norm and negative entropy respectively, (\ref{eq:6}) are instantiated as projected gradient descent (PGD) (\ref{eq:pgd}) and exponentiated gradient (EG) (\ref{eq:eg}):
+With different choices of $\psi$, \Cref{eq:6} can be instantiated into different forms.
+With $\psi$ being the $l$-2 norm and the negative entropy, we have Projected Gradient Descent (PGD) and Exponentiated Gradient (EG), respectively:

 where $\Pi_{\mathcal{X}}: \R^d \rightarrow \mathcal{X}$ is a projection function to the feasible domain of $\x$.